-Mature trees are the natural heritage of Singapore and serve as important green landmarks of our tropical Garden City.
+Mature trees are the natural heritage of Singapore and serve as important green landmarks of our City in Nature.
 These trees help us to identify with and stay rooted to the place we call home.
-Like our Garden City, these trees take decades to mature gracefully and beautify our landscape.
-With Singapore’s rapid development, there is a danger of losing our national heritage to urbanisation.
+Like our City in Nature, these trees take decades to mature gracefully and beautify our landscape.
+With Singapore’s rapid development, it is important to conserve our national heritage.

-This scheme is open to the public.
-Anyone can submit an online Heritage Tree nomination form, recommending a tree to be endorsed as a Heritage Tree.
-Nominations for the 2018 Heritage Tree Scheme cycle must be received by 13 July 2018.
-Nominations received after this date will be considered for the 2019 cycle.
+Anyone can nominate a tree to be a Heritage Tree.
+Nominations for the 2023 Heritage Tree Scheme cycle are now open and will close on 30 June 2023.
+Nominations received after this date will be considered for the 2024 cycle.

 Qualifying criteria for a tree to be endorsed as a Heritage Tree includes:

 - a girth (trunk circumference) of more than five metres; and/or

 - botanical, social, historical, cultural and/or aesthetical value.